How to maintain a 3-wheel gasoline motorcycle?

 2026/04/14 09:25

-I’m no mechanic—never even held a wrench until my first trike broke down.
-I learned all this by messing up, plain and simple.
-Dropped hundreds on repairs ’cause I didn’t know any better.
-So I’m not gonna hit you with big words or textbook junk.
-These are just the things I do to keep my 3-wheeler running—stuff so easy, my 16-year-old can help me with it.
-Three things most people skip, but they’ll save you so much hassle.
-Let’s cut to the chase.
+I am no certified mechanic — I never even held a wrench properly until my first trike broke down mid-run.
+I learned all this the hard way, plain and simple, and dropped hundreds on avoidable repairs because I did not know any better.
+So I am not gonna hit you with fancy technical terms or textbook jargon.
+These are just the simple routines I stick to to keep my Heavy Duty Tricycle running strong day in and day out.
+They are so straightforward, my teen kid can help me knock them out.
+Three easy steps most owners skip entirely, but they will save you so much hassle and wasted money.
+Let us cut right to it.

 Tricycle motorcycle